Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: MML - Challenges and Opportunities

 \subsection{Dynamic and Temporal Data}

-Dynamic and temporal data refers to the data that changes over time~\cite{wu2020comprehensive}.
-Tumor surveillance is a well-known technique to study longitudinal cancer growth over multiple data modalities~\cite{waqas2021brain}.
-Spatio-temporal methods such as multiple instance learning, GNNs, and hybrid of multiple models can capture complex change in the data relationships over time, but learning on multimodal dynamic data is an active area of research in oncology~\cite{fritz2022combining}.
+Dynamic and temporal data refers to the data that changes over time \cite{wu2020comprehensive}.
+Tumor surveillance is a well-known technique to study longitudinal cancer growth over multiple data modalities \cite{waqas2021brain}.
+Spatio-temporal methods such as multiple instance learning, GNNs, and hybrid of multiple models can capture complex change in the data relationships over time; however, learning from multimodal dynamic data is very challenging and an active area of research \cite{fritz2022combining}.